Judge Dredd (film): Plot

-Having recorded the entire event, Central, the city's controlling supercomputer, broadcasts the information, clearing Dredd's name.
-The remaining Judges ask Dredd to become the new Chief Justice, but he refuses, preferring to remain a Street Judge.
+Back on the ground, Dredd's name is cleared after the city's supercomputer broadcasts the truth about Janus.
+The remaining Judges ask Dredd to become Chief Justice, but he declines, preferring to work as a street Judge.

 Cast

 Other actors include Maurice Roëves as Warden Miller, James Remar as the Block Warlord, Pat Starr as Lily Hammond, Lex Daniel as rookie Judge Brisco, Angus MacInnes as Judge Silver, Peter Marinker as Judge Esposito, Mark Moraghan as Judge Monroe, Louise Delamere as Judge Meeker, and Al Sapienza as Judge Gellar.
 Adrienne Barbeau provides the voice of the Hall of Justice Central Computer.
 James Earl Jones provides the narration to the film's opening text crawl.